ManageIQ/guides/ui/menus.md

 ### Menus

-The menu system allow definition of multiple menus.
-Currently we use 2:
+The menu system allows definition of multiple menus.
+Currently we use two:

 * Main menu
 * Top right menu